 Foundation in August 1995 as the organizational Bookkeeper, she has been with the Foundation for thirteen years.
 She currently serves as the Executive Administrative Manager overseeing all financial activities (i.e., grants received, budget development, payroll processing, account receivables and payables).
 Previous work experience includes serving as the Finance Manager with the Hopi Arts & Crafts Cooperative Guild for thirteen years and worked as a sales clerk and bookkeeper for four years.
 She also was a Bank Teller with Valley National Bank for two years in Tucson, AZ.
 Professionally, Angie, has been working in the financial field for the past thirty years.

-Tiffany, Hopi, is a member of the Water Clan from the Hopi village of Hotevilla.
-After having graduated Hopi High School in 2006, Tiffany stayed within her community to serve as a cultural ambassador for the Hopi Tribe as Miss Hopi 2006-2007.
+Tiffany, Hopi, is a member of the Water Clan from the Village of Hotevilla.
+After graduating from Hopi High School in 2006, Tiffany stayed within her community to serve as a Cultural Ambassador for the Hopi Tribe as Miss Hopi 2006-2007.
 She was able to continue her love of volunteer work for the community through her reign and other community activities.
-She began as a volunteer for The Hopi Foundation and eventually hired as a Program Assistant.
+She began as a Volunteer for The Hopi Foundation and was later hired as a Program Assistant.
 Through the many skills she gained first hand, Tiffany now serves as the Data Entry Clerk for The Hopi Foundation and still remains an active volunteer within her community.
-As a Data Entry Clerk, she works with organizing donor files and extends her skills of graphic design to the many programs of the foundation.
-Although, she has not completed a college degree, she hopes to continue her education in the fields of non-profit work and art.
-Other than academics, Tiffany has also been able to be a part of various leadership programs that have supplied her with various leadership experiences and tools, which include local, national and international programs.
-They are, the Hopi Leadership Program, Up with People (International), Young People For (National), and the Native Youth Leadership Alliance (National).
+As a Data Entry Clerk, she works with organizing donor files and extends her skills of graphic design to the many programs of the Foundation.
+Although, she has not yet completed her college degree, she hopes to continue her education in the fields of nonprofit work and art.
+Other than academics, Tiffany has also participated in other local, national and international programs that have supplied her with various leadership experience and tools, including the Hopi Leadership Program, Up with People (international), Young People For (national), and the Native Youth Leadership Alliance (national).

 Hopi Opportunity Youth Initiative